PMU-based Distributed Non-iterative Algorithm for Real-time Voltage Stability Monitoring: Characterizing the Distance Between Power Flow Circles for VSI

-Finally, the power flow equations are represented as matrices $\mathcal{C}_p$ and $\mathcal{C}_q$ respectively.
-However, as discussed in Section~\ref{subsec:quant_dist_btwn_pf_circles}, to study the voltage collapse phenomenon one must analyze the real and reactive power circles together i.e., family of circles ($\lambda_1\cdot \mathcal{C}_p + \lambda_2\cdot \mathcal{C}_q$).
-To derive the proposed index, the family of circles formulation and its determinant are calculated as shown below.
+Finally, the power flow equations are represented as matrices $\mathcal{C}_p$ and $\mathcal{C}_q$ respectively. {As discussed in Section~\ref{subsec:quant_dist_btwn_pf_circles}, to study the voltage collapse phenomenon one must analyze the real and reactive power circles together i.e., family of circles ($\lambda_1\cdot \mathcal{C}_p + \lambda_2\cdot \mathcal{C}_q$).
+Using the inferences and property of determinant described in Section.~\ref{subsec:quant_dist_btwn_pf_circles}, at a given loading condition $C_f$ is given by $\mathcal{C}_p + \mathcal{C}_q$ and the expression for its determinant $\left|C_f\right|$ (say $\Delta^*$) is given by \eqref{eq:ref_me}.}